-5.32 The provision of new moorings for houseboats in coastal areas of West Mersea would have a detrimental impact on the landscape and internationally important habitats and will, therefore, not be supported.
+5.26 The provision of new moorings for houseboats in coastal areas of West Mersea would have a detrimental impact on the landscape and internationally important habitats and will, therefore, not be supported.
 There may, however, be instances where sites last used as a houseboat mooring might be acceptable where it can be demonstrated that the re-instatement of an existing houseboat would avoid impact on the character and setting of the conservation area and, most importantly, would not have an unacceptable impact on the internationally protected areas and protected species therein.
-A Habitats Regulations Assessment and, where appropriate, an Appropriate Assessment will be required to be submitted alongside all proposals within these areas as the installation of new boats could potentially physically damage the salt-marsh and also reduce water quality if they do not have adequate onsite sewage/pump out systems in place.
+A Habitats Regulations Assessment and, where appropriate, an Appropriate Assessment will be required to be submitted alongside all proposals within these areas as the installation of new boats could potentially physically damage the salt-marsh and also reduce water quality if they do not have adequate on-site sewage/pump out systems in place.

-5.33 The general character of the houseboat area should be maintained since this adds to the vibrancy of the community.
+5.27 Map 4 illustrates the area where, subject to the criteria in Policy WM 9, proposals for new houseboats may be supported.
+The general character of the houseboat area should be maintained since this adds to the vibrancy of the community.
 However, the houseboats should not have a negative impact upon the natural environment and should respect the unique habitat within which they are situated.
 The area should be kept clear of waste materials and storage solutions should be found to make the area tidier and more sympathetic towards the nature conservation requirements.
-Proposals will need to maintain the open feel of a foreshore community and continue to allow excellent views across the marshes for, not only, houseboat owners but also the nearby residents and visitors to the waterfront.
+Proposals will need to maintain the open feel of a foreshore community and continue to allow excellent views across the marshes for, not only, houseboat owners but also the nearby residents and visitors to the water.